newsbubbles/sdutils/README.md

 My suggestion is to use a video that approximates the same style and actions as you want to recreate with your prompts, AND to make the prompt possibilities mostly include things that are going to be very different, using the !! and (( syntax to aid this.
 That will allow you to keep your strength relatively down so that you get unique enough videos that are also not so choppy.

 ## Coming Soon
-* Keyframes for video2video and prompt changes
+* K_Euler sampler reversal trick for Video2Video consistency
 * Image/Video in-painting and out-painting